 The Flag Copying Dispute

 The argument boils down to timing.
 New Zealand adopted its flag in 1902, which was by a lot earlier than Australia’s formal adoption in 1954.
 A New Zealand Herald poll showed 62% of people backed Peters’ call to get Australia to change its flag.
+This flag controversy highlights the ongoing debate about why New Zealand and Australia flag is same in appearance.

 New Zealand’s 2016 Referendum